miladrayka/ENS_Score/README.md

 Milad Rayka, milad.rayka@yahoo.com

 # Citation
-Should be added
+Should be added.

 # Installation and Usage
 Needed information for installing is provided at *AllCodes.ipynb*.
 You can repeat all results of paper by using *AllCodes.ipynb*.
 Trained ENS-Score, because of its size, is not uploaded on GitHub.
 Reach out to authors to access the trained model.

-# Some Important Package
+# Some Important Packages

 The PDBbind dataset and CASF-2016 benchmark are available at https://www.pdbbind.org.cn.